 Road Name and Limits:

 Date Inquiry Received:

 Date Review Completed:

 Name of Reviewer:

-Road Environment: □ Urban □ Rural Current Speed Limit: km/h
+Road Environment: 🗆 Urban 🗆 Rural Current Speed Limit: km/h

-Geometric Constraints: ☐ Yes ☐ No
+Geometric Constraints: 🗆 Yes 🗆 No

 85th Percentile Speed: km/h Road Segment Length: km

-Residential Entrances: Qual lifying Collisions (see Note 1 below):
+Residential Entrances: Qualifyi ng Collisions (see Note 1 below):

-Education/Enforcement: ☐ Tried and Effect ive Tried and Ineffective e □ Not Tr ied
+Education/Enforcement: Tried and Effective Tried and Ineffective Not Tried

-Criteria A speed limit change may be considered if: Satisfied?
-At Least Two Crite At Least Two Criteria Must be Met 1.
+Criteria A speed limit change may be considered if: At Least Two Crite At Least Two Criteria Must be Met 1.
 Suggested Speed Limit The suggested speed limit determined using the Transportation Association of Canada Canadian Guidelines for Establishing Posted Speed Limits (TAC Method) differs from the current speed limit by 10 km/h or more.
 TAC Method Suggested Speed Limit: km/h assuming the Arterial Road classification when determining the ideal speed using the methodology.
 2. Geometric Constraints Site-specific geometric constraints (such as reduced sight distance or curve radii) do not match the current speed limit.
-3. Operating Speed The 85th percentile speed differs from the current speed limit by 10 km/h or more.
+3. Operating Speed The 85th percentile speed differs from the current speed limit: a) On County Roads within the Official Plan Settlement Areas or any Built-up Areas outside these designations OR b) By 10 km/h or more on all other County Roads.

+Criteria A speed limit change may be considered if: Satisfied?
 4. Environment Characteristics The Environmental Factor Score from the table below is 30 points or more.

-All Criteria Must be Met · · The length of the potential speed zone would exceed 500 m for TAC Method Suggested Speed Limit of 70 km/h or less and 1,000 m for TAC Method Suggested Speed Limit of more than 70 km/h.
+All Criteria Must b e Met The length of the potential speed zone would exceed 500 m for TAC Method Suggested Speed Limit of 70 km/h or less and 1,000 m for TAC Method Suggested Speed Limit of more than 70 km/h.